SymfonyCasts/symfony-ux/sfcasts/stimulus/react-props.md

 I'll say `id: 5` and `name` set to one of our top-selling products.

 That should be enough to see if things are working.
 Let's go try it!
-In the browser, refresh and... got it!.
-It looks a little broken... because our product is missing some fields, but this proves that the `value` *is* being passed to our React component as a prop.
+In the browser, refresh and... it is!.
+It looks a little broken... only because our product is missing some fields.
+But this proves that the `value` *is* being passed to our React component as a prop!

 ## Passing Serialized Objects to a Prop

 But what we *really* want to do is pass *real* `Product` data to this prop.
 We can do that by serializing a product object into JSON.

-Opened the controller for this page: `src/Controller/RegistrationController.php`.
+Open the controller for this page: `src/Controller/RegistrationController.php`.
-At the end of the method, add a new argument so that we can query for the feature
+At the end of the method, add a new argument so we can query for the featured
 product: `ProductRepository $productRepository`.

-Scroll down to where we render the template... and pass in a new variable called `featuredProduct` set to `$productRepository->findFeatured()`, which is a custom method that I already created.
+Scroll down to where we render the template... and pass a new variable called `featuredProduct` set to `$productRepository->findFeatured()`, which is a custom method that I already created.